Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 ### Atomic functions that send messages

-A successful atomic function may or may not mutate the state itself, but successful execution of an atomic function could cause multiple messages to be sent (by calling shared functions) that each may or may not execute successfully (and possibly mutate state locally or remotely), see [state commits](#state-commits-and-message-sends).
+An atomic function may or may not mutate local state itself, but execution of that atomic function could still cause multiple messages to be sent (by calling shared functions) that each may or may not execute successfully.
+In turn, these callees may change local or remote state, see [state commits](#state-commits-and-message-sends).

 ```motoko
 {{#include _mo/async-calls5.mo:a}}